 The Poet's Press is not a vanity publisher and we do not charge authors to have their books published.
 We select poets and titles that we believe fit our mission.
 Since our founding in 1971 we have produced books in many ways: as hand-bound chapbooks, as commercially printed books, as on-line e-books, and, most recently, back into print using on-demand printing.
 We now use Amazon's createspace.com to print and fulfill most of our book orders.
 Like many other small presses, we use on-demand services as a commercial printer and fulfilment operation, retaining our own identity, catalog, and ISBN number.
 Each book listed on our website has links for downloading or direct ordering, and we now have an Amazon Bookstore where you can order multiple Poet's Press books (as well as books we recommend) in one session using your Amazon Shopping Cart.
-Many of our titles have been available in UK and Europe.
+Many of our titles have been available in UK and Europe since 2012.

 All publishers, large and small, are dealing with the realities of the new digital world.
 The age of the printed book is now coming to an end, and this is good news for poets.
 The text is liberated from the medium of the paper book at last.
 We intend to make as much poetry as possible available at the most reasonable cost — free where authors are willing to publish their work on-line.
 A recent book from our press sold a few hundred copies in ink-on-paper, while the e-book version had 15,000+ free reader downloads.
 We are more interested in live, responsive readers than in transporting, storing and selling little assemblages of paper, ink and glue.
 So yes, we print books, but we now regard the printed book as a by-product, available for those who want them.
 Perhaps the one true "value added" that we provide, after a lifetime of work in printing and publishing, is out steadfast belief that text, even online, deserves to be presented on a beautiful, legible "page."
 We are experimenting with ways to present books for wide-format screens and devices that make the best of both worlds.

-A number of our books are available for sale as PDFs from Lulu or iTunes.
-Most, however, are posted on our website for FREE download.
 We are also adding interesting and important public domain texts and PDFs to the website, such as the pages on Greek and Latin Poetry.
 We are searching for the best available public domain texts for major poets, and will add more as we find them.
-We plan to open some texts for WIKI-style annotation after our late 2015 relocation is completed.

 The real act of making books is to write, to edit, to design and to publish them, publish in its original sense of "to send abroad."
 For our roster of dead poets, publishing online in PDF format is making their work available to posterity.
 For our living poets, it establishes connections with new readers and may lead to other publications, live readings and teaching opportunities.